yaml/yaml-runtimes/README.md

 * [Architecture](#Architecture)
 * [List of Libraries](#List-of-Libraries)

-This repository provides Dockerfiles for several YAML processors.
-The goal is to be able to compare the behaviour of the most common processors.
+This project provides several Dockerfiles for runtime environments for a list of YAML processors.

+The goal of this project is to be able to play with most available YAML libraries out there and compare them.
-Providing runtime environments makes it easier to test and compare, and eventually create bugreports.

-This repo is built after the idea of the [YAML Editor](https://github.com/yaml/yaml-editor).
-The difference to YAML Editor is that the docker images are split up into several ones by language/type to create smaller images and allow to only build or download the containers you need.
+Libraries can be tested for bugs, and it makes it easier to try out bugfixes for a language for which you don't have any development libraries installed.

+It was part of the [YAML Editor](https://github.com/yaml/yaml-editor) and then outsourced in its own project.

+The YAML editor allows to receive the output of a list of YAML processors in vim, with a very helpful automatic tiled layout and nice shortcuts.

+It currently can work with only one docker container at a time, that's one reason why we build the `alpine-runtime-all` image.

 Each library has one or more programs to process YAML input and output parsing events or JSON.
-In the docker images they can be found under the `/yaml` directory.
+In the docker images they can be found under the `/yaml/bin` directory.

-There is also a `alpine-runtime-all` image which contains all processors (as long as we can build all processors on Alpine Linux).
+## Quickstart

+To play with PyYAML:

+    make docker-pull-python
+    docker run -i --rm yamlio/alpine-runtime-python py-pyyaml-event <t/data/input.yaml docker run -i --rm yamlio/alpine-runtime-python py-pyyaml-json <t/data/input.yaml docker run -i --rm yamlio/alpine-runtime-python py-pyyaml-yaml <t/data/input.yaml docker run -i --rm yamlio/alpine-runtime-python py-pyyaml-py <t/data/input.yaml

+To play with libyaml:

+    make docker-pull-static
+    docker run -i --rm yamlio/alpine-runtime-static c-libyaml-event <t/data/input.yaml docker run -i --rm yamlio/alpine-runtime-static c-libyaml-yaml <t/data/input.yaml

 ## Dependencies